jferard/pgloaderutils/README.md

 ### Delimiter
 The chunk is split into lines on CR, LF or CRLF.
-All lines are processed, splitted on all possible delimiter chars.
-The winner depends on mean and variance in thee set of lines.
+All lines are processed, split on all possible delimiter chars.
+The winner depends on mean and variance in the set of lines.

 ### Quote
 Each line is split on the winner delimiter.
 First and last char may be the quote char.
 The winner depends on the number of apparitions as first and last char, and (less) as first or last char.